code-kern-ai/bricks/generators/python_functions/spelling_correction/README.md

 This module checks for spelling errors in a text and returns the corrected text.
+It uses the concept of `jaccard_distance` which is the measure of how similar the two words (sentences) are.
+For more information, check [jaccard similarity](https://studymachinelearning.com/jaccard-similarity-text-similarity-metric-in-nlp/).